-The Freshwater Society is collaborating with the Initiative Foundation to sustain HLRP and has received funding from the Environment and Natural Resources Trust Fund through the Legislative Citizen Commission on Minnesota Resources to run the program in Otter Tail County.
-Our partners at the West Central Initiative have generously made up to $5,000 available for each of the participating groups to implement a priority action from the management plan.
+Freshwater has collaborated with the Initiative Foundation to sustain HLRP and has received funding from the Environment and Natural Resources Trust Fund through the Legislative Citizen Commission on Minnesota Resources to run the program in Otter Tail County.
+Our partners at the West Central Initiative generously made up to $5,000 available for each of the participating groups to implement a priority action from the management plan.

 Click on the links below for more about the Healthy Lakes and Rivers Partnership

 Each participating group sends 5-8 representatives to a two-day training with all participating groups.
 Four lake associations in Otter Tail County have already signed on for this year’s cohort of up to 8 groups.
 Trainings will be scheduled based on the cohort’s availability, but will likely be held in April or May.
 The training will include:

 - An overview of the management plan template and ecology of water bodies (each group receives a template/base plan from Freshwater Society)

 - A forum for peer networking and shared learning